jwunderl/pxt-arcade/docs/courses/csintro1/logic/intro.md

 ``||logic:if||`` statements perform a test and if the logic test evaluates to true, then it will run code that is given.
 Some examples are:

-* if the score is greater than 10, give additional countdown time
+* if the score is greater than 10, then give additional countdown time
 * if the player has 0 lives left, then game over

 These are what are known as comparisons because they compare the value of two things.